NixOS/rfcs/rfcs/0137-nix-language-version.md

 where `<version>` is a released version of Nix the given file is intended to work with.

+If no magic comment is present, Nix 2.12 – the stable release at the time this RFC was accepted – is assumed.

 Add an appropriate parameter to commands that allow encoding the same information where where files are not involved.

 # Examples and Interactions